Sadig Rahimov: Biography

-He was born on September 27, 1914 in Balaxanı in a family of oil worker.
-S. Rahimov graduated from Balakhani village school in 1929 and entered Baku oil technical school.
-After successfully graduating from the technical school in 1931, S. Rahimov began his career as a technician at the Baku Machine-Building Plant.
+He was born on September 27, 1914, in Balaxanı in a family of oil worker.
+Rahimov graduated from Balaxanı village school in 1929 and entered Baku oil technical school.
+After successfully graduating from the technical school in 1931, Rahimov began his career as a technician at the Baku Machine-Building Plant.

-In 1932–1936, S. Rahimov was first a technician and then the head of a mechanical workshop at the Baku Shoe Factory No. 2 of the Azerbaijan Light Industry Commissariat.
+In 1932–1936, Rahimov was first a technician and then the head of a mechanical workshop at the Baku Shoe Factory No. 2 of the Azerbaijan Light Industry Commissariat.
 In addition to working in the factory, in 1932 he entered the faculty of mechanical engineering of the Azerbaijan Industrial Institute.
 He resigned temporarily in 1936 to write his dissertation and pass his final exams.

-S. Rahimov, who defended his diploma work with excellent marks in 1937, was again sent to Baku Shoe Factory No. 2 as a deputy chief mechanic as a certified engineer.
-In 1937–1938, S. Rahimov worked as a deputy chief mechanic at Baku Shoe Factory No. 2, in 1938–1939 as a chief mechanic, and in 1939 as a director of that factory.
+Rahimov, who defended his diploma work with excellent marks in 1937, was again sent to Baku Shoe Factory No. 2 as a deputy chief mechanic as a certified engineer.
+In 1937–1938, Rahimov worked as a deputy chief mechanic at Baku Shoe Factory No. 2, in 1938–1939 as a chief mechanic, and in 1939 as a director of that factory.

 He was the grandfather of Azad Rahimov.

-Rahimov died on June 11, 1975 in Baku and was buried in the Alley of Honor.
-In 2014, the President of the Republic of Azerbaijan signed an order on holding the 100th anniversary of S. Rahimov.
+Rahimov died on June 11, 1975, in Baku and was buried in the Alley of Honor.
+In 2014, the President of the Republic of Azerbaijan signed an order on holding the 100th anniversary of Rahimov.

 During the war

 In 1939, the republican government sent him to Moscow to study at the Higher Party School.
 He left his education in 1941 and went to the front due to the outbreak of the Great Patriotic War.
-In 1941–1942, S. Rahimov was the head of the political department of the 160th Rifle Division of the Soviet Army fighting on the Western Front, took an active part in the battles around Moscow and Smolensk, was wounded in the battles near the city of Vyazma and was sent back.
+In 1941–1942, Rahimov was the head of the political department of the 160th Rifle Division of the Soviet Army fighting on the Western Front, took an active part in the battles around Moscow and Smolensk, was wounded in the battles near the city of Vyazma and was sent back.

 Rahimov, who was discharged from military service due to severe injuries, returned to Baku and was appointed Deputy Minister of Textile Industry of Azerbaijan.